gkkpch/volumio-initramfs/README.md

 This readme gives a quick overview of the files involved and how to integrate them into **volumio3-os** The idea is to replace the different init scripts (init, init.nextarm, init86 etc) by one and the same script collection.
-Instead of moveing just one "inir" script into initramfs, the new design inserts a series of scripts.
+Instead of moving just one "init" script into initramfs, the new design inserts a series of scripts.
-The script can have device-specific extensions.
+The scripts can have device-specific extensions, this decision is made by the board recipe designer.
+Extensions can override and extend existing script functions.

 First an explanation of the files involved.

 ## **scripts/functions**
-These are taken unmodified from `/usr/share/initramfs-tools/scripts`.
+These are basically taken unmodified from `/usr/share/initramfs-tools/scripts` (Debian 10 from spring 2020, after the release of Volumio 3).
 Only a few of the functions are used.
+Still missing is plymouth preparation, as there were crash difficulties with plymouth at that particular time.

 ## **scripts/volumio-functions**
 These volumio-specific functions and/ or overrides are placed in script file volumio-functions

 ## **Using Breakpoints**
-Breakpoints are designed to let initramfs stop at pre-defined, but configurable locations in initramfs.
+Breakpoints are designed to let initramfs stop at pre-defined (but optional/ configurable) locations in initramfs.
 When a breakpoint is reached, initramfs jumps to a shell.
 It is not an endpoint,leaving the shell continues the initramfs flow.
+This is different from the way debugging is done with the current version, which stops initramfs alltogether.

 Valid breakpoints are:
 ```